AI Powered integration with expert operators

 Inventory latency and overselling

 Operational impact: When Sage200 is the stock master but syncs are slow, the business risks selling items on Shopify that are already out of stock.
-This creates negative customer experiences and increases the workload for customer service teams who must process cancellations and refunds.
-The fulfilment team's workflow is disrupted by exception orders that cannot be picked, requiring manual data fixes.
+This creates negative customer experiences and increases the workload for teams processing cancellations.
+The fulfilment team's workflow is disrupted by orders that cannot be picked, requiring manual data fixes.

-Prevention / Action: Define Sage200 as the single source of truth for inventory levels.
-Use an integration approach that pushes incremental stock level changes from Sage200 to Shopify on a frequent, scheduled basis.
-Avoid full catalogue syncs which are slow and resource-intensive.
-A buffer stock rule, held in the integration layer, can also be configured to maintain a safety level and mitigate the risk of overselling between sync cycles.
+Prevention / Action: Define Sage200 as the system of record for inventory.
+Use an integration approach that pushes incremental stock updates rather than slow, full catalogue syncs.
+A buffer stock rule within the integration layer can help mitigate the risk of overselling.

-Operational impact: Shopify Payouts group multiple transactions, but without a clear mapping, the finance team cannot easily reconcile these lump-sum bank deposits against the sales, refunds, and fees recorded in Sage200.
-This leads to a time-consuming manual matching process, delaying month-end closures.
-It can also obscure discrepancies, making it difficult to accurately track profitability.
+Operational impact: Shopify Payouts group multiple transactions, but without clear mapping, the finance team cannot easily reconcile these lump-sum deposits against sales, refunds, and fees in Sage200.
+This leads to a time-consuming manual matching process and often delays the month-end close.

-Prevention / Action: The integration should be configured to generate a summary transaction in Sage200 for each Shopify Payout.
-This entry should break down the gross sales, refunds, and payment processing fees, mapping them to the correct nominal accounts.
-This ensures the net amount posted to the bank account in Sage200 matches the actual deposit from Shopify, creating a clean and auditable financial trail.
+Prevention / Action: Configure the integration to generate a summary record in Sage200 for each Shopify Payout.
+This entry should break down gross sales, refunds, and fees, mapping them to the correct nominal accounts so the ledger matches the actual deposit from Shopify.

 Product data and SKU mismatches

-Operational impact: If a SKU exists in Shopify but not in Sage200, orders containing that item will fail to post to the ERP.
-This stops the order from reaching the warehouse for fulfilment until the operations or ecommerce team manually creates the missing product record in Sage200.
-This creates operational delays, can affect stock synchronisation, and undermines trust in the data integrity between platforms.
+Operational impact: If a SKU exists in Shopify but not in Sage200, orders fail to post to the ERP.
+This creates a situation where an order exists in the storefront but is invisible to the warehouse team.
+Fulfilment stops until the missing product record is manually created in Sage200.

 Frequently asked questions